When you integrate GetAccept with Azure AD, you can:

 - Control in Azure AD who has access to GetAccept.

-- Enable your users to be automatically signed-in to GetAccept with their Azure AD accounts.
+- Enable your users to be automatically signed-in to GetAccept with their Azure AD account.

 - Manage your accounts in one central location - the Azure portal.